ccrawford4/E2E-Compression-App/README.md

 6. The client will then repeat steps 1-5 but this time with high entropy data in each UDP packet sent in the stream for step three.
 7. The client will compare the low entropy versus high entropy data and if the stream times differ more than 1 millisecond or 0.100 seconds then the client will print out that compression has been detected.
 Otherwise no compression can be concluded and the client will print this out.
 ##### Note
-In cases where RST packets have been lost then the client will print out "TODO: Print out correct error message"
+In cases where RST packets have been lost then the client will print out "Failed to detect due to insufficent information."
 ## Using The Program
 ### Getting Started
 1. Clone the repository